eputka/newbuilds/README.md

 # Results:
 ## Code related issues:
-1) data-testid's are not unique
+1) data-testid's are not unique for some elements, like:
-    One of few cases:
     - Login form, email field: `data-testid="user-email"`
     - Reset password form, email field: `data-testid="user-email"`